3comconfliczu/unicopedia-plus/README.md

 ## Unihan Inspector

-- The **Unihan Inspector** utility displays all available Unihan tags for each of the 93,858 Unihan characters defined in the set of data files contained in the [Unihan.zip](https://www.unicode.org/Public/UNIDATA/Unihan.zip) archive file:
+- The **Unihan Inspector** utility displays all available Unihan tags for each of the 93,867 Unihan characters defined in **Unicode 14.0**, in the set of data files contained in the [Unihan.zip](https://www.unicode.org/Public/UNIDATA/Unihan.zip) archive file:
     - *Unihan_DictionaryIndices.txt*
     - *Unihan_DictionaryLikeData.txt*
     - *Unihan_IRGSources.txt*